HewlettPackard/hpe3par_python_sdk/README.md

 * Create a Volume Set
 * Delete a Volume Set
 * Modify a Volume Set
+* Add Volumes to Volume Set
+* Remove Volumes from Volume Set
 * Get a Volume Set
 * Get all Volume Sets
 * Find one Volume Set containing a specified Volume